10 Things You Must Know About Working With A Web Designer

 Every designer is different and will have a process that is unique to the way they work.
 It’s important therefore to discuss what you can expect and when.
 Your contract should clearly spell out the work that will be completed and identify key milestones and dates.

-Don’t expect that you will be able to hand off the project to the designer either.
+Don’t expect that you will be able to hand off the project to the designer.
 A successful project will be a collaboration and will require your involvement throughout the process.

 When you are provided initial concepts don’t expect a shiny finished product.
 It’s a process and you’ve only just started.
 Each milestone provides an opportunity for you and your designer to check in and make sure the project is moving in the right direction.